gardner711/lease-sentry/specifications/website/551364-enabler.md

 - /subscription path
 - Accepts a subscription request

-Retrieves the account document for the user id in the bearer token from "account" container in cosmos db Updates the Stripe subscription using the price id of the new subscription type with the subscription id and subscription item id from the account document
+Retrieves the account document for the user id in the JWT from "account" container in cosmos db Updates the Stripe subscription using the price id of the new subscription type with the subscription id and subscription item id from the account document
 Updates and save the account document with the new subscription item id and subscription type (starter or pro)